 Private health insurance is provided by Australian registered health insurers.
-The financial performance of registered health insurers is monitored by the Australian Prudential Regulation Authority (APRA), an independent Australian Government body, to ensure solvency and capital adequacy requirements are met.
+The financial performance of registered health insurers is monitored by the Australian Prudential Regulation Authority (APRA), an independent Australian Government body.

 Offer insurance under brand names - insurers can sell private health insurance through other organisations, such as QANTAS and Kogan, by underwriting their policies.

 Only offer membership to certain individuals - a health insurer is registered as either an 'Open' or a 'Restricted' membership organisation.

 Offer corporate policies - some health insurers provide health cover policies tailored for specific companies or organisations, which may be part of the company's benefits package.